simonspa/topmassextractor/README.md

   * `-i [path]`: input path, should be the parent folder of the top mass analysis framework, i.e. the folder containing "preunfolded", "SelectionRoot", "SVD", "UnfoldingResults"
   * `-o [path]`: output path, where all histograms, tables and PDFs will be stored.
   * `-c [ee|emu|mumu|combined]`: select the channel to run on.
 Of no argument is given, extraction from all channels is performed.
   * `-f [token[,token]]`: allows specification of runtime flags.
 Multiple flags can be given using comma as separator.
 Do not include any blanks!
+(I.e.

+# Flags / Flag Tokens #

-The following flags are currently supported:
+The following flag tokens for the `-f` command line argument are currently supported:

   * `fit | nofit`: Get Chi2 distribution from already fitted bin distributions instead of calculating the Chi2 just at the measurement points.
 Default is `fit`.
   * `root`: Do create and store histograms and canvases into an output Root file.
   * `pdf`: If flag `root` is set, in addition store all canvases to PDF files into the output directory.
   * `lastbin`: Do only extract from the last bin (most sensitive to the top quark mass) of the histogram instead of the full distribution.

 The following flags only apply for the `yield` mode:

   * `norm | nonorm`: Enable/disable normalisation of the total event yield.
 Default is `norm`.
   * `bgr`: Do not subtract the background.
 The data is just taken as is, from the MC signal and backgrounds, a "pseudo data" sample is produced including the backgrounds.

 The following flags only apply for the `diffxs` mode:

   * `cov | nocov`: enable or disable calculation of bin-to-bin correlations using the covariance matrix from unfolding.